-- To identify and provide for students who have special educational needs and additional needs - 2.
-To work within the guidance provided in the SEND Code of Practice, 2014 - 3.
+- 1. To identify and provide for students who have special educational needs, additional needs, and/or disabilities - 2.
+To work within the guidance provided in the SEND Code of Practice 2014 - 3.
 To operate a person-centred approach to the management and provision of support for special educational needs - 4.
-To provide a Special Educational Needs Co-ordinator (SENDCO) who will work with the SEND inclusion policy - 5.
-To provide support and advice for staff working with Special Educational Needs - 6.
+To provide a Special Educational Needs Co-ordinator (SENDCo) who will work with the SEND inclusion policy - 5.
+To provide support and advice for staff working with Special Educational Needs and Disabilities - 6.
 To promote positive and open relationships with parents and carers when determining appropriate SEND provision and evaluating impact.